-Richard and Susan Austen Pearce may have attended services at the Cross Roads Presbyterian Church, which was founded in 1826, just east of Pearce Mill Road’s intersection with the Wexford-Gibsonia Road (now Rt.
+Richard and Susan Austen Pearce must have attended services at the Cross Roads Presbyterian Church, which was founded in 1826, just east of Pearce Mill Road’s intersection with the Wexford-Gibsonia Road (now Rt.
 910).
 However, they are not listed as charter members.
 They, along with Charles and Sarah Pearce Austen and many relatives and Pine Creek neighbors, are buried at Cross Roads Church.
 The Original Family Narrative says of Richard and Charles, “they both lived to a good old age and were gathered to rest, and both are buried in the old grave yard at the Cross Road[s] Presbyterian Church, where they and their families were wont to worship.”
 This may be so, but we know that Richard and Susan’s youngest sons, Edwin and Charles, my great-grandfather, became charter members of the nearby Salem Methodist Church upon its founding in 1868.
 We’ll relate more about that connection in a minute, but first, let’s look at Presbyterianism and its establishment in the Pine Creek valley of the early 19th century.
 This denomination was developed during the 16th century Protestant Reformation in Switzerland and Germany simultaneously with other mainline forms of Christianity such as Lutheranism and the Anabaptist Movement.
 Founder John Calvin believed that his form of church government was biblical in that all believers were equal under Christ, the head.
 All who hold office do so by election of the congregation.
 Four levels of elected rule exist:

 1. The congregation, comprised of elders, who meet in “session;” deacons, who care for the poor and less fortunate; and the trustees, who have charge of the property and fiscal and legal matters of the church.
 My immediate family has held all of these offices and others in the church at one time or another.